It's no secret - Denmark can be an expensive place to travel. But it doesn't have to be!

 If you're looking for things to do in Copenhagen and have time to go a little further afield, then head north along the Danish Riviera of North Zealand.
 It's the perfect place to venture out on day trips from Copenhagen, or to extend your holiday with a stay in North Zealand's hotels, inns or holiday homes.

 Yes, there are fantastic hotels in Denmark.
 But how about staying somewhere weird and wonderful on your next visit to Denmark?
 Spend the night in a prison hotel or a week in a Stone Age village.
-You can even stay in a lighthouse or on the road with your family on a relaxed prairie wagon holiday.
+You can even stay in a design shelter or on the road with your family on a relaxed prairie wagon holiday.

 If you're a Eurovision Song Contest fan living in either the UK or Norway, join us at live competition happenings in London and Oslo for the chance to win tickets to the Eurovision Song Contest Grand Final and the trip of a lifetime to see the show.
 Swedish, Dutch and German fans can take part in online competitions to win Eurovision Song Contest tickets.